grmble/node-dicom/doc/dicom-json.md

 `file2jsonstream` and `gunzip2jsonstream` set up the pipeline only until `dicom.json.JsonEncoder`, e.g. for writing JSON to a file or a network socket.

+These 4 functions take the following arguments:

+* `filename`: a filename (string) or a filename specifier, an object with the properties `.filename` and `.bulkdata_uri`.
+  A string filename will be re-used as `bulkdata_uri`.
+* `callback`: standard node callback, error or parsed json data.
+  The 2 streaming calls will only call the callback on error.

 ###JSON Model helpers